 Phawarispa, “we run together” in Quechua language,

-It is directed at adolescents and young adults with intellectual disabilities graduating from regular or special education schools, special education schools or people without schooling to prepare them for Vocational training and work inclusion in the community.
+The program is directed at adolescents and young adults with intellectual disabilities graduating from regular or special education schools to prepare them for job training and work inclusion in the community.

 It is our goal and duty to create meaningful livelihoods for this population of students so they may become contributing members to their families and the society.

 The Teen Transition program is a community based program.
 We receive students between 13 and 17 years old with mild to moderate disabilities and focuses on daily living skills, social skills, artistic workshops (art, music, dance, theater), functional academics, sexual education, work skill preparation, physical activity and independence in the home and community.

 The program maintains an inclusive focus, using the community as a classroom where 60% of the activities take place in natural context environments and incorporate typically developing peers and community members within daily activities.

 Young Adult Vocational Training:

 The Vocational Training program is an INCLUSIVE program operating in the vocational training school Inca Educa.